pardot/api-docs/docs/index.md

 API user keys are available in Pardot under **{your email address} > Settings** in the API User Key row.
 If you need assistance in acquiring your user key, contact your Pardot support representative.

-Currently Pardot-only users are supported while SSO users remain unsupported.
-For more information please read [this document](https://help.salesforce.com/articleView?id=pardot_sf_connector_setup_user_sync_considerations.htm&type=5)
+In accounts with [Salesforce User Sync enabled](https://help.salesforce.com/articleView?id=pardot_sf_connector_setup_user_sync_considerations.htm&type=5), you must authenticate with a Pardot-only user.
+SSO users aren't supported.

 > Both User and API keys are unique to individual users.
 API keys are valid for 60 minutes.
 In contrast, user keys are valid indefinitely.